- Strokes gained is simple.

 You’re not wrong.
 It’s a little complicated.
 Establishing a baseline means tracking thousands of rounds of golf from players of different skill levels.
 Comparing yourself to that baseline means tracking all your own shots.

 It could sound a little overwhelming, but we’ve made it simple.
-All you need to track strokes gained is the Pinpoint app.
+All you need to track strokes gained is the Pinpoint Strokes Gained Stats App.
 Pinpoint comes pre-packaged with all the baseline data, then makes it incredibly easy to track your shots.
 Use Pinpoint to track your strokes gained as you play, or after the round is over.

 Not good at math?
 That doesn’t matter.
 The app does the math for you.